jsIsrael/goodness-squad/project-leaders-brief.md

 Here's a template with 4 sheets per A4 page with the relevant data for you to fill out: https://docs.google.com/document/d/1rEw6BDuNxSJBvn6G7fmlN9PP7RgeSI1HgeCcKfUK_cw/edit?usp=sharing

+### Participant preparation
+Installation can take up too much time during the event.
+We've seen this happen, even to the extreme of spending the whole event just installing a local dev environment.
+To avoid this, add the instructions from the cheatsheet to the event's project document.
+The registered participants will get a link to the document, and be able to install local dev envs for the projects they might choose to participate in.
+This will speed things up and help you avoid unnecessary delays in development during the event.

 ### Theme
 Optionally, you can prepare a theme for the event - a big feature for everyone to work on, or a similar task like code cleanup, visual polish, tests, documentation, etc.
 You could prepare a few themes and divide into groups.